-AboutCourtney Weiss Smith is an Associate Professor in the Department of English at Wesleyan University.
-She is also Affiliated Faculty in the Science in Society Program at Wesleyan and Associate Editor at History & Theory.
-Her research and teaching focus on the literary, cultural, and intellectual history of England in the long eighteenth century.
-Her first book, Empiricist Devotions, was the winner of the Walker Cowen Memorial Prize for outstanding scholarship in eighteenth-century studies.
-Currently, she is writing The Sound of Sense in Enlightenment England, a history of ideas about poetic sound (including rhyme, onomatopoeia, alliteration, pun, and polyptoton).
+Courtney Weiss Smith is an Associate Professor in the Department of English and an Associate Editor at History & Theory.
+Her research and teaching focus on the literary, cultural, and intellectual history of Britain in the long eighteenth century.
+Her first book, Empiricist Devotions: Science, Religion, and Poetry in Early Eighteenth-Century England (University of Virginia Press, 2016), won the Walker Cowen Memorial Prize for outstanding scholarship in eighteenth-century studies.
+She is a newly appointed editor of the Norton Anthology of English Literature, vol. C, The Restoration and Eighteenth Century, working with volume co-editor James Noggle and the rest of the editorial team on a substantively revised 11th edition.
+She is also writing Sound Stuff: Words in Enlightenment Philosophy and Poetics, a history of ideas about poetic sound (including rhyme, onomatopoeia, pun, and polyptoton).
 The project explores how poets but also philosophers and natural philosophers understood the material forms that words took.